Provisioning the Sailboat

 Or, I needed to at least attempt to provision the boat.
 I knew the captain would inspect it all, then order any necessary changes.
 He was the final word.

 As much as I wanted to stock the entire boat with enough vegan (and gluten-free) food to last the entire trip, that wasn’t an option.
-Food had to be carefully timed and stocked in phases.
+Food had to be carefully timed and found in phases.

 Anything could happen.
-We could end up anywhere at any time.
+We could end up anywhere (at any time).

 At each marina, we’d ideally be able to load up on food (whatever food was available), fill the water tank, empty trash, shower, wash laundry, and refuel (as there isn’t always wind to sail).